codership/documentation/galeracluster/source/faq.rst

    Including the GTID in a backup requires a different approach.
 To do this, you can invoke a backup through the state snapshot transfer mechanism.
 For more information on this method, see :doc:`Backing Up Cluster Data <./documentation/backup-cluster>`.

-.. rubric:: What InnoDB Isolation Levels does Galera Cluster Support?
 .. _`faq-isolation-levels`:
+.. rubric:: Which InnoDB Isolation Levels does Galera Cluster Support?

+.. rst-class:: list-stats

+   Level: Advanced; Interested: DBAs; Category: Performance

 .. rst-class:: list-abstract